- Transfers: return airport transfers

 Following breakfast at the lodge, you will have the morning free before setting off to the nearby husky farm at approximately 12:30pm.
 Lunch is not included in the activity, so we would recommend getting something to eat at the lodge (payable locally).

 Arriving at the kennels, you will help to harness your excitable team of Alaskan huskies before being whisked away in the sled across the beautiful, crisp snow.
-You will ride two per sled and you will have the opportunity to switch drivers half way through the activity, which is approximately 5-6 hours in duration (2-3 hours dog sledding), including transfers.
+You will ride 1 person per sled, driving your own dog team and you will need a good level of fitness to participate.
+The activity will last for approximately 5-6 hours in total (2-3 hours dog sledding), including transfers.
 This activity is the perfect way to experience one of the most exciting winter activities while taking in the sheer beauty of the Yukon landscape.

 You will return to the lodge at approximately 6pm where you will enjoy a nice evening meal and hopefully an appearance from the Northern Lights!Included Meals: Breakfast, Dinner